Paperback-iOS/website/src/help/faq/README.md

 ## General Information

 ### Why are you making this app?
-There are no decent manga apps on **iOS** that have _non-intrusive_ advertisements or **MangaDex** support.
+There are no decent manga apps on **iOS** and **iPadOS** that have _non-intrusive_ advertisements or **MangaDex** support.

 ### What type of business model will you take on?
 There are no plans to adopt a formal business model.
 As long as Patreon covers the costs of an Apple Developer Account, profit is secondary.
 It would be nice to get support for development of the app, but there will be no fee to use Paperback.

-### When are you planning on releasing the app?
-There is a public build of the app on [GitHub](https://github.com/Paperback-iOS/app/releases).
-Acquiring an Apple Developer Account has been difficult, but hopefully TestFlight builds will be able to be launched soon.
-After the TestFlight builds we hope to release Paperback on the App Store.
-For a guide to install the app see:
+### Where can I find this app?
+Currently an early version of the app is available on the App Store!
+[Click here](https://apps.apple.com/app/paperback-manga-reader/id1519509781) to download a copy.
+If you are a patreon, you will recieve an email to your patreon address regarding information about accessing Paperback through TestFlight.
+The TestFlight version of the application contains many additional beta features which can be used before it becomes available on the App Store.

  * [Paperback Installation Guide](/help/guides/getting-started)